ThelianTech-Studios/CalradiaForge/docs/refactor/refactor_master_plan.md

 - `AppConfig` must reject or block secret-like keys.
 - Tests should verify common secret patterns are redacted or blocked.
 - Auth headers, bearer tokens, API keys, credential objects, and secret-bearing URLs must never be logged raw.
+- The current Serilog formatter and `LogRedactor` are active protections.
+Removing or bypassing them requires a separate explicit owner decision after a Phase 5.B caller/property audit; performance findings cannot authorize that change.
+- The current factory exposes `Create()`, does not retain the created logger, uses the active `CalradiaForge_Latest.log` path, and performs custom cleanup.
+These are current observations, not the final Phase 5.A lifecycle contract.
+- The current `RetainedFileCount` setting is named as a file count while `LogRetentionPolicy.Cleanup(...)` interprets it as an age in days.
+Count-versus-age semantics remain unresolved.
+- `retainedFileCountLimit: default` currently passes a null Serilog file-count limit, and the active sink has no explicit file-size limit.
+Neither behavior is a locked retention decision.
 - Approved Phase 2 Serilog packages are `Serilog`, `Serilog.Sinks.File`, `Serilog.Sinks.Async`, `Serilog.Exceptions`, and `Serilog.Enrichers.Thread`, with `Serilog.Sinks.Debug` referenced only in Debug builds using a conditional `PackageReference` and `#if DEBUG` sink configuration.
 - `Serilog.Sinks.Debug` is not required for Debug-level events; Release/Public Release builds may still write Debug-level events to rolling file logs when runtime DebugMode is enabled.
 - Do not add `Serilog.Sinks.Console`, `Serilog.Settings.Configuration`, `Microsoft.Extensions.Configuration.Json`, `Serilog.Extensions.Logging`, or `Serilog.Extensions.Hosting` as part of Phase 2.